Themefic-Team/instantio/readme.txt

 14. Design panel - You can change any color and style in the instantio.
 15. Cart icon selection - You can set different cart Toggle styles and Cart positions.
 16. Optimized assets - You can enable optimized settings to load optimized scripts
+17. Mini Cart - The Mini Cart Drawer feature allows you to add a cart drawer for WooCommerce and place it anywhere on your website.

 == Changelog ==

+= 3.3.0 - ( August 20, 2024 ) =

+- New Feature: Mini Cart Drawer
+- Introduced shortcode for mini cart

 = 3.2.14 - ( August 15, 2024 ) =